Education (MEd)

 • Discover how to create rich literacy and numeracy environments and experiences in both in-school and out-of-school settings.

-The MEd (General) study theme in Teaching, Learning, and Neuroscience is a unique collaboration between the Faculty of Education, known for its excellent undergraduate and graduate programs, and the Department of Neuroscience, which houses a vibrant and dynamic scientific community recognized internationally for its cutting-edge research.
+This program is a unique collaboration between the Faculty of Education, known for teaching excellence, and the Department of Neuroscience, a vibrant and dynamic scientific community recognized internationally for cutting-edge research.

 • study the principles of brain development in order to understand the impact these processes have on learning and behaviour